Sete Cidades Lake is one of the most beautiful and photographed places in the Azores. A visit to this crater lake is a Sao Miguel Island “must-do”.

 North of the village, the entrance to the Tunnel of Sete Cidades is close to the end of the road.
 This discharge tunnel opened in 1937 to guard against any possible issues with flooding in the village.
 Walk through the unlit tunnel to the main road on the outside of the crater.
 It’s about a kilometre of dark, damp walking so torches and waterproof shoes are a smart idea.

-The central bell tower over the entrance doorway makes the Saint Nicholas Church very photogenic.
-The single-nave, rectangular Igreja de São Nicolau opened in 1852.
+The Saint Nicholas Church with its central bell tower, makes a very pretty photo.
+The single-nave Igreja de São Nicolau opened in 1852.

-These are several interesting places as you travel west from Ponta Delgada on the way to Sete Cidades.
+These are several interesting places to visit on the way to Sete Cidades from Ponta Delgada.

 The aqueducts were built during the 17th and 18th centuries.
 They carried water from the area around Canary Lake to Ponta Delgada.
 There are several visible sections in the area.